Hogestown Church honored with historical marker as community works to restore building

 MECHANICSBURG, Pa.
-(WHTM) – Efforts are underway to preserve a church where farmers learned about agriculture for about 100 years.
+(WHTM) – Efforts are underway to preserve a church where farmers learned about agriculture for more than 100 years.

 Sunday, the Hogestown Church in Silver Spring Township received a historical marker from the Cumberland County Historical Society.